 Taxi drivers need to be aware that not just any card terminal will do.
 For starters, the terminal has to be able to accept contactless cards on top of chip and swipe.
 The customer should not have to hand over the card to the driver, meaning that the card reader needs to be mounted in the passenger compartment of the cab.
 Receipts are not optional – the terminal needs to be connected to a fixed wireless printer in the driver’s compartment of the car.

 Different options in the marketplace

 TaxiPay by Adelante is another provider that is adjusting its offerings to meet the TfL requirements.
-TaxiPay’s app for payments which required the driver to enter the card details manually will no longer be a valid payment option.
-With a fee of 6.5% it was also not a cost effective solution for drivers or – in the case where the cost was past on – the passenger.
+TaxiPay’s app for payments, which required the driver to enter the card details manually, will no longer be a valid payment option.
+With a fee of 6.5%, it was also not a cost-effective solution for drivers or – in the case where the cost was passed on – the passenger.

 Overall good news for Londoners and cab drivers alike